MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 }
 ```

-You need `getaddrinfo()`.
+Mimicking this behavior requires `getaddrinfo()`.
 This is because even though the address `localhost` and `127.0.0.1` are different strings, they refer to the same address.

 You could of course hardcode translating any occurrence of `localhost` to `127.0.0.1`, but `getaddrinfo()` its job is to translate it (and other aliases) for you!